tanelam/Twitch-Project-/README.md

 ```
 ![alt text](https://github.com/tanelam/Twitch-Project-/blob/master/images/6A.jpg)

-*To order the list from most popular to least popular I used `ORDER BY` which by default sorts the returned values in ascending order.
+*To organize the list from most popular to least popular I used `ORDER BY` which by default sorts the returned values in ascending order.
 I used the `DESC` keyword, as below, to sort in descending order.*

 ```sql
 SELECT game,